Wictor Wilen

 SharePoint 2013 with SAML Claims and SharePoint Hosted Apps

 Introduction By now each and every SharePoint developer out there should spend their time building SharePoint Apps instead of the old trusted friend of ours; Full Trust Code.
 Ok, Apps doesn’t solve the equivalent of world hunger in SharePoint at the moment, but that’s a discussion for another time.
 I assume you get my point.
 We have two types of apps (we used to have three little monkeys jumping in the bed, but one just bumped his head); Provider hosted apps and SharePoint hosted apps.
+Without going into details, Provider hosted apps are the apps that are hosted outside of SharePoint on a specific location (URL) and SharePoint hosted apps are running on top of SharePoint (using JavaScript) on a “random” location.
+This location is called the App Web and is a SharePoint SPWeb with a specific randomly generated URL.
+That URL could look something like this:

 Windows Azure